quartznet/quartznet/docs/documentation/faq.md

 ...of course to some simple applications these features may not be important, in which case it may then be the right decision not to use Quartz.NET.

-## How do I build the Quartz source?

-Although Quartz ships "pre-built" many people like to make their own alterations and/or build the latest 'non-released' version of Quartz from Subversion.
-To do this, follow the instructions in the "README.TXT" file that ships with Quartz.

 # Miscellaneous Questions